 1. Lavender Essential Oil

-There are thousands of varieties of lavender out there, and narrowing down which lavender essential oil to add to your supply cabinet will be a challenge in itself.
-A good choice for soapmaking is Lavender 40/42 Essential Oil or a Lavandin, such as Lavandin Grosso or Lavandin Abrialis, rather than a true Lavender.
+There are thousands of varieties of lavender out there.
+And narrowing down which lavender essential oil to add to your supply cabinet will be a challenge in itself.
+A good choice for soapmaking is Lavender 40/42 Essential Oil.
+(Or you might try a Lavandin, such as Lavandin Grosso or Lavandin Abrialis, rather than a true Lavender.)

-Lavender 40/42 is standardized, so that it always smells the same, which makes it a good candidate for manufacturing.
-It smells more like an English Lavender, an herbaceous floral with a balsamic undertone (it’s less floral than a Bulgarian Lavender.)
+Lavender 40/42 is standardized so that it always smells the same.
+That makes it a good candidate for manufacturing.
+Its scent leans toward an English Lavender, an herbaceous floral with a balsamic undertone.
+So, it's less floral than a Bulgarian Lavender.

-- Current Cost: Moderate; $40 to $100 per pound, depending on supplier and variety
+- Current cost: Moderate; $55 to $110 per pound, depending on supplier and variety

-- Availability: Can be found at most soapmaking suppliers as well as essential oil distillers & suppliers
+- Availability: Can be found at most soapmaking suppliers as well as essential oil distillers and suppliers.

 - Blends well with: Just about anything!
 Lavender will pair well with any of the other top ten recommended essential oils for soapmaking.